-There have been many Fleetwood Macs over the years: the late '60s blues-rock titans, the transitional folk-rock successors, and the unexpected crossover pop-rock mega-stars of the late '70s.
-But this complex game of musical chairs begins way back in February of 1968.
-That’s when the band released their fascinating debut album, defining a new era of British blues.
+There have been many versions of Fleetwood Mac over the years: The late '60s blues-rock titans, the transitional folk-rock successors, and the unexpected crossover pop-rock mega-stars of the late '70s.
+But this complex game of musical chairs began way back in February 1968, when they released their fascinating debut album and defined a new era of British blues.

-The band was formed by guitarist-vocalist Peter Green, who fled John Mayall's hugely influential Bluesbreakers project, also managing to snatch away the sturdy rhythm section of drummer Mick Fleetwood and bassist John McVie from the Bluesbreaker ranks.
+The band was formed by guitarist-vocalist Peter Green, who fled John Mayall's hugely influential Bluesbreakers project, and managed to snatch away the sturdy rhythm section of drummer Mick Fleetwood and bassist John McVie from the Bluesbreaker ranks.
 The line-up was cemented with the addition of Jeremy Spencer, a slide-guitarist known for his quirky stage persona and reverence of blues greats like Elmore James.

-But the true highlight is ‘I Loved Another Woman.’
-A smoky, mystical Latin-blues fusion, it's a musical precursor to ‘Black Magic Woman,’ which was released three months later as a single.
+But the true highlight is "I Loved Another Woman."
+A smoky, mystical Latin-blues fusion, it's a musical precursor to Green's "Black Magic Woman," which was released three months later as a single.
 There's something eerie and magnificent about Green's anguished vocal, moaning over a simmering rhythm section groove, topped off with an atmospheric guitar solo for the ages.

 In light of these standouts, it's easy to overlook the album's awkward spots – almost all of which trace back to Jeremy Spencer.
-The guitarist's tributes to blues greats like Elmore James and Robert Johnson are by far the least interesting tracks here, and his originals don't fare much better: The standard 1-4-5 chug of ‘My Baby's Good to Me’ is redeemed only by his white-lightning slide-guitar.
-Meanwhile, his vocals are often obtrusive and grating (check the chesty bravado of ‘Cold Black Night’), and his hoarse delivery often sounds like a parody of the legends he honors elsewhere.
+The guitarist's tributes to blues greats like Elmore James and Robert Johnson are by far the least interesting tracks here, and his originals don't fare much better: The standard I-IV-V chug of "My Baby's Good to Me" is redeemed only by his white-lightning slide-guitar.
+Meanwhile, his vocals are often obtrusive and grating (check the chesty bravado of "Cold Black Night"), and his hoarse delivery often sounds like a parody of the legends he honors elsewhere.